Hung's Reverse Dictionary

 a3 b3 c3a c3k c3s d3 e3 f3 g3 h3 i3 j3 k3 l3 m3 n3 o3 p3 q3 r3 s3a s3k s3s t3 u3 v3 w3 x3 y3 z3

-The controls are located in the parietal lobe of the brain behind the slanting central sulcus (the sensory cortex) and in the frontal lobe immediately in front of the slanting central sulcus (the motor cortex).
+The sensory controls for the face and body (feel) are located in the parietal lobe behind the slanting central sulcus and the motor controls for the face and body (touch) in the frontal lobe immediately in front of the slanting central sulcus.
 The various parts of the body are arranged in reverse order, with the feet at the top and the face at the bottom.
 (Canadian neurosurgeon Wilder Penfield, 1951.)

 C Central sulcus, slanting